-- There are two types of rotary switch setting available: setting addresses 1 to 9 and over 10, and setting branch numbers. - 1 How to set addresses - Example: If Address is "3", remain SW12 (for over 10) at "0", and match SW11 (for 1 to 9) with "3". - 2 How to set branch numbers SW14 (Series R2 only) - The branch number assigned to each indoor unit is the port number of the BC controller to which the indoor unit is connected. - Leave it to "0" on the non-R2 series of units. - The rotary switches are all set to "0" when shipped from the factory.
+- There are two types of rotary switch setting available: setting addresses 1 to 9 and over 10, and setting branch numbers. - 1 How to set addresses Example: If Address is "3", remain SW12 (for over 10) at "0", and match SW11 (for 1 to 9) with "3". - 2 How to set branch numbers SW14 (Series R2 only) Match the indoor unit's refrigerant pipe with the BC controller's end connection number.
+Remain other than R2 at "0". - The rotary switches are all set to "0" when shipped from the factory.
 These switches can be used to set unit addresses and branch numbers at will. - The determination of indoor unit addresses varies with the system at site.
-Set them referring to the Data Book.
+Set them referring to technical data.